 Cold climates mean that there will be excess moisture in the atmosphere.
 And this is bad news for the components of the drone, especially the motors, lens, screen, and other susceptible parts.
 If you do not have much experience flying the drone in cold conditions, you should definitely stay away from venturing into foggy areas.
 The drone will inevitably become wet very fast in such conditions, making it very difficult to control it.
 Plus, ensure that there is not too much snow on the spot where you take off and land the drone since the propeller might accidentally kick some snow into the internal parts of the drone.

 Keep Yourself Warm

 Colder climates mean that you will also have to adjust your camera settings accordingly, especially the exposure and white balance.
 Otherwise, the snowy landscape will look rather unappealing in your aerial shots.
 Ideally, talk to someone who has shot in cold regions so that you know what settings are perfect for such places.
-For example, if you are planning on visiting Norway to take some aerial videos, then check for people who have already done Norway drone videos, contact them, and ask them for a few tips on how best to set up the drone camera.
+For example, if you are planning to visit Norway to take some aerial videos, check for people who have already done Norway drone videos, contact them, and ask them for a few tips on how best to set up the drone camera.

 During winter, you might keep the drone idle for longer durations in between your flying bouts.
 As such, it is important to store it properly so that the cold climate does not affect it in any way.
 For example, when storing the drone, make sure to remove the gimbal clamp and the propellers.
 And to maintain good battery health, you must also completely charge and discharge the drone’s battery at least once every three months.
 Plus, it is recommended that you store the drone at a place that has a temperature of around 25 degrees Celsius.